Client: I’ve gained 10 lbs since last year. My doctor told me since I’m 40, it’s age-related.

-Four Pennington Biomedical researchers were part of an international team of scientists who analyzed the average calories burned by more than 6,600 people as they went about their daily lives.
-The subjects ranged from newborn to 95-years-old and lived in 29 different countries from various ethnic backgrounds and cultures.
+Four Pennington Biomedical researchers were part of an international team of scientists who analyzed the average calories burned by more than 6,600 people daily.
+The subjects ranged from newborn to 95 years old and lived in 29 countries from various ethnic backgrounds and cultures.
 The results were almost exactly the opposite of what our observations might have led us to believe.

-To come up with a number for total daily energy expenditure, the researchers used a sophisticated technique called the “doubly labeled water” method.
+The researchers used a sophisticated technique called the “doubly labeled water” method to generate a number for total daily energy expenditure.
 It’s a urine test that involves having a person drink water.
 The hydrogen and oxygen in the water molecules have been replaced with naturally occurring “heavy” forms and then measured how quickly they’re flushed out.
-This method is considered the gold standard for measuring daily energy expenditure (the total calories you burn in a given day).
+This method is the gold standard for measuring daily energy expenditure (the total calories you burn daily).

 Our metabolic rate is highest when we are babies, peaking at about 12 months of age.
-It then slows down by about 3 percent each year until our 20s, when it levels off into a new normal.
+It slows down by about 3 percent each year until our 20s when it becomes a new normal.

 Another surprise?
-People’s metabolisms were remarkably stable from age 20-60.
-There is virtually no slowing in midlife.
+People’s metabolisms were remarkably stable from age 20-60, and there was virtually no slowing in midlife.

 So then, why do so many people gain weight in Their midlife?

-The answer is simple; we are eating more and moving less.
+The answer is simple; we eat the same or more but move less.